m6h/front-dl/README.md

 volumes:
   mongodb:
 ```
-<sup>front-dl assumes the database can be reached at `localhost`.
+<sup>Note: front-dl assumes the database can be reached at `localhost`.
 By default, Docker Compose does not join all services to the same network namespace.
-Instead, they are made discoverable via their service name.
-So we set the database url to use `mongodb` as the host via an environment variable.</sup>
+Instead, they are made [discoverable][2] via their service name.
+So in this example, we set the database url to use `mongodb` as the host via an environment variable.</sup>

 Then run `docker-compose up -d` to start the containers.
 The app can be accessed via host port `3001`

 # Download modes
-> Can be changed at any time in Settings.
+> Mutually exclusive.
+Can be changed at any time in the settings.

 ### Browser mode (default)
 Sends downloads to the browser in the standard download bar/area.
+Does not make use of the mounted volume in `/media`

 ![](public/images/browser-mode.svg)

 ### Directory mode
-For integration with other services to store and stream media server-side.
+Writes downloads to the mounted volume in `/media`.
+Used for integration with other services to store media then stream it using your favorite media server solution, such as Jellyfin, Plex, Emby, etc...

+The root of the directory browser is `/media` inside the container.
+When downloading to a directory, your media library (or anywhere with persistent storage) should be mounted in the front-dl container at `/media`.
+All **folders** within `/media` will then be visible in the directory browser to choose your download destination.

 ![](public/images/directory-mode.svg)

-## Directory mode media
-The root directory of the directory browser is `/media/` inside the container.

-When downloading to directory, your media library (or anywhere with persistent storage) should be mounted in the container at `/media/`.
-All **folders** within `/media/` will then be visible in the directory browser. youtube-dl will download to the selected directory, then the file can be read and streamed by your favorite media server solution, such as Jellyfin, Emby, Plex, etc..

 ## Updating
-To update just the `youtube-dl` binary, click the update button in Settings.
+To update just the `youtube-dl` binary, click the update button in settings.
 Images include the latest version of youtube-dl available at the time they were built.

 front-dl can be updated by pulling the latest image with `docker-compose pull` then recreating the containers with `docker-compose up -d`